Hiking with kids: The Trutg dil Flem riverside trail

 Punt Desch

-After less than a kilometer and a half, we arrived at Punt Desch, where we could already gaze in fascination at the “wonders of nature” – at the beautifully clear water that was making its way through the gorge.
+Probably the most impressive place on the route is Punt Desch, where you can watch the beautifully clear water making its way through the rock gorge.
 It is also at this point that the hiking trail crosses the one for bikers, so be careful and respect each other, as the writings on the signpost claim.
 Fortunately, the bicycle route goes a different way from the Trutg dil Flem route.

 Oberste Brücke & Verweilbrücke